-17 For more on the development of puppetry in Bulgaria see the book by Elena Vladova (Владова) in the reference list of the Bulgarian text.
+3 For more on the development of puppetry in Bulgaria see the book by Elena Vladova (Владова 2009) in the reference list of the Bulgarian text.

-film by Veselin Hanchev.
+later he created Krali Marko4, using an unsuccessful script for a film by Veselin Hanchev.
 With it the poet positions the puppet for the first time in the unexplored territory of the folk epic.
 The puppet proved to be an apt instrument for the purpose of recreating the legendary figure of Krali Marko.
 Masculinity and heroism were instilled through the action.
-Teofilov not only expanded the ways in which the puppet was used, but he changed the mode of the epic: we were no longer juxtaposing the Bulgarian, local hero with the foreign, but the good versus evil in all its forms (treachery, despair, hopelessness).
+Teofilov not only expanded the ways in which puppets were used, but he changed the mode of the epic: we were no longer juxtaposing the Bulgarian, local hero with the foreign one, but the good versus evil in all its forms (treachery, despair, hopelessness).
 In this way the characters in the play achieved deeper expressiveness, which carried the dramatism of the Bulgarian epic and allowed viewers to live through what was happening on the stage.
-It is then no surprise that Ivan Teofilov's play was part of the International Puppetry Festival in Charleville-Mézières.
+It is then no surprise that Ivan Teofilov's play was part of the International Puppet Festival in Charleville-Mézières.